Quantum particle localization observables on Cauchy surfaces of Minkowski spacetime and their causal properties: Introduction

 A natural issue, discussed in the first part of this work, is whether or not we can physically admit a spatial localization observable that {\em violates} CC.
 In other words, {\em is it possible to transmit superluminal macroscopic information by exploiting it?}

-It is not easy to re-adapt the ideal experiment presented in \cite{M2} to the case of a POVM and a state whose probability distribution {\em is not supported in a bounded region} but vanishes sufficiently fast at infinity to switch on the second version (Theorem \ref{HTeo}) of Hegerfeldt's achievement, thus violating CT and CC.
+It is not easy to re-adapt the ideal experiment presented in \cite{M2} to the case of a POVM and a state whose probability distribution {\em is not supported in a bounded region} but vanishes sufficiently fast at infinity to switch on Hegerfeldt’s theorem on relativistic time evolution (Theorem \ref{HTeo}), thus violating CT and CC.
 It seems to the author of \cite{M2} that a re-adaptation of the reasoning in \cite{M2} should involve some choice about a post-measurement state prescription or about some quantum instrument.
 As declared before, we do not want to pursue that route in this paper, since we do not intend to deal with more sophisticated theoretical notions than POVMs.